IBRNet: Learning Multi-View Image-Based Rendering: Experiments

 \subsection{Experimental Settings}

 \textbf{Training datasets.} Our training data consists of both synthetic data and real data.
-For synthetic data, we generate object-centric renderings of the 1,030 models in Google Scanned Objects~\cite{google_scanned_objects} at a variety of view density rates.
-For real data, we use RealEstate10K~\cite{zhou2018stereo}, the Spaces dataset~\cite{flynn2019deepview}, and 95 real scenes from handheld cellphone captures~(36 from LLFF~\cite{mildenhall19} and 59 from ourselves).
-RealEstate10K is a large dataset of indoor scenes with camera poses derived from about 80K video clips, where the cameras lie on 1D camera trajectories.
-The Spaces dataset contains 100 scenes, where each is captured by a 16-camera rig at 3 to 10 different rig positions.
+For synthetic data, we generate object-centric renderings of the 1,023 models in Google Scanned Objects~\cite{google_scanned_objects}.
+For real data, we use RealEstate10K~\cite{zhou2018stereo}, the Spaces dataset~\cite{flynn2019deepview}, and 102 real scenes from handheld cellphone captures~(35 from LLFF~\cite{mildenhall19} and 67 from ourselves).
+RealEstate10K is a large video dataset of indoor scenes with camera poses.
+The Spaces dataset contains 100 scenes captured by a 16-camera rig.
 Each of the cellphone captured scenes has 20-60 images captured by forward-facing cameras distributed roughly on 2D grids~\cite{mildenhall19}.
-We use COLMAP~\cite{schonberger2016structure} to estimate camera poses, intrinsic parameters, and scene bounds for our captures.
+We use COLMAP~\cite{schonberger2016structure} to estimate camera parameters and scene bounds for our captures.
 Our training data includes various camera setups and scene types, which allows our method to generalize well to unseen scenarios.

 \textbf{Evaluation datasets}.
 We use both synthetic rendering of objects and real images of complex scenes for evaluation, as in NeRF~\cite{nerf}.
 The synthetic data consists of four Lambertian objects with simple geometry from the DeepVoxels~\cite{sitzmann2019deepvoxels} dataset, and eight objects with complicated geometry and realistic materials from the NeRF synthetic dataset.
 Each object in DeepVoxels has 479 training views and 1,000 test views at $512\times512$ resolution sampled on the upper hemisphere.
 Objects in the NeRF synthetic dataset have 100 training views and 200 test views at $800\times800$ resolution sampled either on the upper hemisphere or the full sphere.
 The real dataset contains 8 complex real-world scenes captured with roughly forward-facing images from NeRF.
 Each scene is captured with 20 to 62 images at $1008\times756$ resolution. $1/8$th of the images are held out for testing.